neverfap-deluxe/nfd-api/content/content_articles/DONE--INTRO-my-personal-porn-recovery-journey.md

 It is possibly the most essential thing you can do to assist you in overcoming porn addiction.

-Of course, what's also important is how you meditate, and that's precisely what I cover in this website.
+Of course, what's also important is how you meditate, and that's precisely what I cover in NeverFap Deluxe.

 For example, a form of meditation I personally find incredibly useful is walking in public, and simply avoiding placing our attention on people walking past us.